vdaas/web/content/docs/tutorial/vald-agent-standalone-on-docker.md

     Note:
       - We recommend you to run `CreateIndex()` after `Insert()` without waiting for auto indexing.
       - When finish indexing completely, the backup files (metadata.json and ngt-meta.kvsdb) can be confirmed in your mount directory.

+    Warning:
+      - If you use Go(v1.16~) and catch the error like `missing go.sum entry to add it` when running `go run main.go`, please run `go mod tidy` and retry.
+          - This error comes from [Go Command Changes of Go 1.16 Release Notes](https://golang.org/doc/go1.16#go-command).

 1. Clean Up